firefly-iii/firefly-iii/README.md

 Some stuff has been removed:

 - The nesting of budgets, categories and beneficiaries is removed because it was pretty pointless.
-- Firefly will not encrypt the content of the (MySQL) tables.
-Old versions of Firefly had this capability but it sucks when searching, sorting and organizing entries.

 ## Screenshots